Dublin park erupts with pride as local hero Kellie Harrington wins boxing gold

 “When people stop her on the street she stops for a chat.
 She high fives all the kids, they love her,” she said.

-Patricia Byrne, from Portland Row, said Harrington is great for Dublin’s inner city.
+Patricia Byrne, from Portland Row, also said Harrington is great for Dublin’s inner city.

-She said a man who had travelled from Cavan to attend the watch party had asked where her family home was.

 “She’s made us all proud.
 It brings everybody together,” she said.